theozsnowman/nura24/README.md

 This will **install and setup** your suite: create tables, add core data into tables, create administrator account.
 You will be prompted to set administrator credentials (name, email and password).

-5. **Setup your public folder:**
-- Option 1: Your web server must directs all requests to your application's public/index.php file (located in your folder where you install the suite).
-This can be set if you have full access to your server configuration.
-- Option 2: If your hosting do not permit access to server configuration, you can move folders and files inside "public" folder to your server public folder (for example: "public_html" if you use Apache Web Server).
+5. **Move folders and files inside "public" folder to your server public folder** (for example: "public_html" if you use Apache Web Server).
+*Note: If you have access to server configuration, you can keep "public" folder inside your application folder but you must configure your web server to directs all requests to your application's public/index.php file.*

 6. **Give write access** (chmod 777) to this folders:
 - Inside your application folder: "**/bootstrap/cache**" and all folders inside "**/storage**" folder.